Zearin/cucumber/content/gherkin/gherkin-reference.md

     |  20   |  5  |  15  |
 ```

-The Scenario Outline steps provide a template which is never directly run.
-A Scenario Outline is run once for each row in the `Examples` section beneath it (not counting the first row).
+A Scenario Outline's Steps provide a template which is never directly run.
+A
+Scenario Outline is run once for each row in the `Examples` section beneath it
+(not counting the first row).

 The way this works is via placeholders.
-Placeholders must be contained within `< >` in the Scenario Outline's steps.
+Placeholders must be contained within
+`< >` in the Scenario Outline's Steps.
 For example:

 ```gherkin
 Given <I'm a placeholder and I'm ok>
 ```

-The placeholders indicate that when the Examples row is run they should be substituted with real values from the `Examples` table.
-If a placeholder name is the same as a column title in the `Examples` table then this is the value that will replace it.
+The placeholders indicate that when the Examples row is run they should be
+substituted with real values from the `Examples` table.
+If a placeholder name
+is the same as a column title in the `Examples` table then this is the value
+that will replace it.

 You can also use placeholders in [[Multiline Step Arguments]].

-**IMPORTANT:** *Your step definitions will never have to match a placeholder.
-They will need to match the values that will replace the placeholder*
+**IMPORTANT:** *Your Step definitions will never have to match a placeholder.
+They will need to match the _values_ that will _replace_ the placeholder.*

 So when running the first row of our example: